Build a pretty and easy, chunky DIY Wooden Curtain Rod and brackets.

 Or add a little style to your home while having fun with your Miter Saw, with this DIY Scrap Wood Wall Art.

 Feeling inspired?
 Get out there and make your own Quick & Easy DIY Wooden Curtain Rod and Brackets.
-Follow the links above to get the things you’ll need.
 Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.